nydur/sctp-cloud-3.2/README.md

 Checks the available branch in the repository

+`git branch <new-branch-name`

+Creates a new branch

+`git branch -d <branch-name>`

+Deletes the specific branch

 `git checkout -b <new-branch-name>`

-Switch to the specific branch
+Creates and switch to the specific branch

 `git checkout <numbers retrieve from commit history>` or `git main`